Inverse Dynamics Trajectory Optimization for Contact-Implicit Model Predictive Control: Nonlinear Least-Squares Formulation

 \subsection{Contact Modeling}

 Many CITO formulations augment \eqref{eq:continuous_contact_implicit} with additional decision variables and constraints to model contact forces that satisfy Coulomb friction and the principle of maximum dissipation.
-Building on our experience in contact modeling for simulation \cite{castro2020transition, castro2022unconstrained}, we adopt a simpler approach based on compliant contact with regularized friction.
-With this approach, contact forces are a function of the state.
+Building on our experience in contact modeling for simulation \citep{castro2020transition, castro2022unconstrained}, we adopt a simpler approach based on compliant contact with regularized friction.
+With this approach, contact forces are a function of state.
 Unlike the accurate and often stiff models used for simulation, however, here we focus on algebraic forms that are continuously differentiable and thus more suitable for trajectory optimization.
+As we will show in Section~\ref{sec:results}, this relaxed contact model enables performant CI-MPC in simulations with a more realistic model of rigid contact as well as on hardware.